From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager. September 2015 during harvest.

 Pensées de Lafleur 2009 (barrel sample) 90-92p

-It was fresh, meaty with a strong backbone, powerful and firm finish.
+It was fresh and meaty, with a strong backbone and a firm finish.
 Well-knitted.
-Terrific second wine.
+It's a terrific second wine.

 Pensées de Lafleur 2008 (barrel sample) 89-90p

-This wine was concentrated with a very nice length and structure powerful and firm finish.
-Very fine indeed for a second wine.
+This wine was concentrated, with a lovely length and structure and a powerful and firm finish.
+It was indeed very fine for a second wine.

 Pensées de Lafleur 2007 (barrel sample) 87p

-It was dark red and was very fine on the nose with intense black cherries.
-Meaty on the palate, medium weight, round and with silky tannins.
-Pretty lovely wine for the vintage.
+It was dark red and delicate on the nose, with intense black cherries.
+Meaty on the palate, medium weight, round, and with silky tannins.
+It's a pretty lovely wine for the vintage.

 Pensées de Lafleur 2006 (barrel sample) 89p